ASU-CLAS/asu-react-news-list/README.md

   react-component/
 ```

-Contents of this repository should go inside the `react-component` folder so that when `yarn drupal` executes the bundled files are copied to the correct `css` and `js` folders.
+Contents of this repository should go inside the `react-component/` folder so that when `yarn drupal` executes the bundled files are copied to the correct `css/` and `js/` folders.

 ## Rendering the component